jzamora5/holbertonschool-low_level_programming/0x0B-malloc_free/README.md

 # C - malloc, free

-**Repository for studying
+**Repository for studying:
-What is the difference between automatic and dynamic allocation What is malloc and free and how to use them
+What is the difference between automatic and dynamic allocation
+What is malloc and free and how to use them
 Why and when use malloc and how to use valgrind to check for memory leak.**

 | Task | Description |
 |--|--|